Who is this course for?

 Learning resources and activities

-Text-based learning resources; multiple-choice quizzes; writing activities including peer assessment; discussion forums with facilitator support.
+Text-based learning resources; multiple-choice quizzes; writing activity with peer assessment; reflection activity; discussion forums with facilitator support.

 - This is a largely asynchronous course: you can study in your own time and engage on the forums whenever you'd like to.
 There may be a few optional live sessions held via Zoom.